Administration

 Mallory McKeever, M.Ed., Assistant Director - Reading Specialist

-Mrs. McKeever is a certified teacher, certified reading specialist, and administrator.
+Mrs. McKeever is a certified teacher, certified reading specialist, and certified principal.
 She holds two Master of Education (M.Ed.) degrees, including an M.Ed. in Reading from the University of Texas at Tyler and an M.Ed. in Educational Leadership from Stephen F. Austin State University.
 Additionally, she received her Bachelor of Arts (B.A.) in English with a concentration in Multicultural Literature and a minor in History from the University of Texas at Arlington.
 Mrs. McKeever has been with Bridges Academy Austin since the school opened.
-She has experience teaching English language arts and social studies.
-In addition, Mrs. McKeever provides 1:1 dyslexia therapy.
+In addition to her leadership role, she is a reading/dyslexia specialist.
+Mrs. McKeever also has experience teaching English language arts and social studies at various grade levels and districts, including Mineral Wells ISD, Burleson ISD, and Alvin ISD.
+She assisted in district professional development, curriculum design, and served as a mentor teacher.
 Whether working with students above level or below level, Mrs. McKeever differentiates instruction to ensure all students’ needs are met.
-She has also assisted in curriculum design and district professional development.
-Additionally, she has served as a Mentor Teacher and earned Teacher of the Month on several occasions.
-Mrs. McKeever believes the learning process should be fun and creates engaging and relevant lessons with each individual student in mind.
-She offers support and guidance as she helps her students become lifelong learners, readers, and critical thinkers.
+She offers support and guidance as she helps her students become lifelong learners, readers and writers, and critical thinkers.

 Faculty